Kjerag - The Majesty of the Lysefjord, Forsand in Ryfylke.

 There is information and WC at Øygardsstøl.
 Open during the summer.

-Please note: the Lysevegen road from Lysebotn to Sirdal and to the Kjerag parking place is winter-closed from december to around the 20th of may.
+Please note: the Lysevegen road from Lysebotn to Sirdal and to the Kjerag parking place is winter-closed from November to approximately 20 May.
 For more information, call Statens Vegvesen tlf.
 175.

 THE KJERAG MOUNT